weaveworks/weave-gitops/website/docs/enterprise/intro.md

 on those clusters, such as Git repositories and recent commits.
 Additionally, it aggregates Prometheus alerts to assist with troubleshooting.

-## Upgrading to Weave Gitops Enterprise
+## How to purchase

-Get in touch with sales@weave.works!
+Get in touch with sales@weave.works to discuss your needs.